There’s an old adage in real estate known as “the five-year rule.”

 You can use this calculator to figure out precisely what the LTT would be on your dream home, but using a $1 million home as the base, you’ll shell out an additional $16,475 on Ontario LTT and another $16,475 if the Toronto LTT is applicable.

-As a first-time home buyer you may have received a rebate covering much of this cost but there are no rebates on subsequent purchases.
+As a first-time home buyer you may receive a rebate covering much of this cost but there are no rebates on subsequent purchases.

 The type of mortgage you signed up for can also have a significant impact.
 If your mortgage is “closed” you’ll have to pay penalties – usually the equivalent of three months’ worth of interest – to wrap up the mortgage.